bonitasoft/bonita-doc/md/variables.md

 ##### How to create a Business Data variable

 A Business Data variable can be created in two ways:
-- From Data Model section in the left panel, drag and droping a Business Object to the whiteboard area
 - From the Variables bottom panel, creating a new variable with the type Business Data
+- From Data Model section in the left panel, drag and droping a Business Object to the whiteboard area.
+In this case, a user interface will also be generated

 A configuration wizard appears: create a Business Data variable by providing information on how to retrieve elements of this Business Object.